RYBD BLOG

 Disadvantages

-• Partnership income (for active participants) is entirely taxed as self-employed income, and passive investors are subjected to Net Investment Income Tax.
+• Active participants pay all partnership income as self-employed income, and the IRS subjects passive investors to Net Investment Income Tax.

-• Partnership guaranteed payments are not eligible for the Qualified Business Income deduction and are subjected to self-employment taxation.
+• Guaranteed payments are not eligible for the Qualified Business INcome (QBI) deduction and the IRS subjects them to self-employment taxation.

 • Partnerships that have activity during a given tax year must file Form 1065 for that year, which adds administrative costs.